carstenbrix/z21-XpressNet-simulator/README.md

 # z81-xpressNet-simulator
-Simulates z21b and XpressNet interfaces using esp8266 PlatformIO project using c++11/c++14
+Simulates z21b DCC command station and XpressNet interfaces.

+This is a PlatformIO project for esp8266 using c++11/c++14